Democrats introduce bill to give the Federal Reserve a new mission: Ending racial inequality

 It would be the first major change to the Fed’s mandate since 1977 and would significantly alter the central bank’s focus.
 The Fed’s current mandate from Congress is to keep prices stable and maximize the number of Americans with jobs.

-While the legislation is not expected to pass Congress while Republicans control the Senate, it signals a growing consensus among Democrats that the Fed has played a role in deepening inequality and needs to be part of the solution of closing gaps in employment, wealth, housing and banking access.
+While the legislation is not expected to pass Congress while Republicans control the Senate, it signals a growing consensus among Democrats that the Fed has played a role in deepening inequality and needs to be part of the solution to close gaps in employment and pay.

 Presumptive Democratic presidential nominee Joe Biden recently released a similar proposal calling on the Fed to “aggressively enhance” its monitoring and targeting of “persistent racial gaps in jobs, wages, and wealth.”
 This latest bill in Congress goes a step further by explicitly requiring the Fed to work to close the gaps.